 Car Title Loan Lenders USA has been in business since 2013 and we’ve spoken to many customers who wanted to get a title loan with just their bill of sale.
 We often tell them it’s a good place to start as having that documentation ensures you actually purchased the vehicle.
 But think of all the things that could go wrong without the required vehicle title.
 First off, the person selling you the car may still have a loan on that vehicle with a bank or finance lender.
 How would you or the title loan company know if they still owed money on monthly payments or had other loan obligations or loan agreements?
 Second, what if the seller had other liens attached to the vehicle that didn’t show up on the credit score check?
 Perhaps they used the car that you now own as collateral with another title loan company!

 We can think of a few other instances where you may only have the bill of sale when you apply for a title loan online.
-What if you lost the actual car title or had it stolen?
+What if you lost the actual car title or had it stolen and what to get the title from your bill of sale?
 In this case, you will still need to apply for an actual copy of your pink slip with your state’s DMV.
 Most states have online portals where you can do everything online and get the vehicle title sent out to you in a matter of days.
-For instance, check out the Illinois expedited title service site where you can get your documents in one day.
+For instance, check out this expedited title service site where you can get your documents in one day.
 You can count on needing some type of documentation from the DMV with any of the largest and best title loan companies that you apply with.

-So, Can I Get A Car Title with a Bill of Sale?
+So, Is It Possible To Get A Car Title Loan With Just a Bill of Sale?

-It’s often not possible to get approved for companies that offer online title loans with just a bill of sale and not the actual car title.
-The lender wants to know you own the car outright and that it’s free of any liens and other loan obligations.
+It’s often not possible to get approved for a title loan that doesn’t require a store visit with just a bill of sale.
+The lender wants the actual car title and wants confirmation that you own the car outright and that it’s free of any liens and other loan obligations.
 One way to possibly get a title loan without a bill of sale is to get a surety bond that essentially proves you own the vehicle outright.
-But most bonding companies will require the same documentation and paperwork that a DMV will need when you try to get a car title.
+But most bonding companies will require the same documentation and paperwork that a DMV will need when you try to get a title with just the bill of sale.
 So it makes sense that you would be better off working with your local DMV.
 You can then get a title loan with a bill of sale and a copy of your vehicle’s pink slip!